dotnet/docfx/docs/designs/local-build.md

 `docfx serve` command launches `docfx` as a local web server.
 When `--language-server` option is specified, it also launches the language server.

 > The reason to use `docfx serve --language-server` as the command over `docfx watch` is that watching file changes is done in language clients (vscode) for [good reasons](https://microsoft.github.io/language-server-protocol/specification#workspace_didChangeWatchedFiles).
-If there is need to watch file system changes without a language client (vscode), we can choose to add a `--watch` flag to `docfx serve` that enables file system watch from command line.
+If there is need to watch file system changes without a language client (vscode), we can choose to add a `--watch` flag to `docfx serve` that enables file system watching.